This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra

 Planning a visit to Spain’s San Juan de Gaztelugatxe in Spain’s Basque Country?
 It’s one of the most magical places in Europe that I’ve ever been to.
 You’re in for a treat!

-For a smooth and memorable visit to San Juan de Gaztelugatxe, it’s helpful to know a few things ahead of time including how to get to San Juan de Gaztelugatxe from Bilbao or San Sebastian, what to do while you’re there, and how to round out your day with other nearby sights and activities.
+For a smooth and memorable visit to San Juan de Gaztelugatxe, it’s helpful to know a few things ahead of time including how to get to San Juan de Gaztelugatxe from Bilbao or San Sebastian, what to do while you’re visiting Gaztelugatxe, and how to round out your day trip to Gaztelugatxe with other nearby sights and activities on the Basque Coast.

 What Is Gaztelugatxe Spain?

 If you’re reading this post, odds are good that you’re already familiar with San Juan de Gaztelugatxe.
 I’ll give you a quick recap, but you’ll learn many more details about the islet’s history once you’re there.

 San Juan de Gaztelugatxe is a small islet in the Bay of Biscay on the northern coast of Spain.
 The islet sits along a rocky coastline and is connected to the mainland by a manmade bridge.

 A long, winding staircase of 241 stone steps snakes back and forth up the steep hillside of the islet, all the way up to the top where a small chaple sits.